ahoys/tunnelerjs/README.md

 4) Set **"anti_spam_punishment_role_id"** to be the id of the just created "Muted" -role.
 You can reveal the id of the role by typing `\@Muted` to one of the guild's channels.
 Discord will return you something like: `<@&316668100361846796>`, where `316668100361846796` is the id.

 5) Save and reboot the bot.

+If the punishment fails, you should be able to see the reason from the console.

 ## Custom commands (optional)
 You can also script your own custom commands.
 Here's how you can integrate them with the bot: